Carly Pearce Wins Female Artist of the Year at the 2022 ACMs: Fans 'Have Let Me Tell My Truth'

 After thanking her record label, her management company and country radio, she thanked her fans.

-Pearce nominated for the award alongside Ashley McBryde, Gaby Barrett, Maren Morris and Miranda Lambert.
+Pearce was nominated for the award alongside Ashley McBryde, Gabby Barrett, Maren Morris and Miranda Lambert.

 "I have accepted what has happened to me in my life, and I'm moving on," Pearce, who co-wrote all 15 tracks, told PEOPLE in September.
 "What you hear in this project is every stage of a relationship ending, the realization, the grief, the anger, the confusion ...
 I'm very much a situational writer, and as soon as I could see all of these songs, I saw the pieces that they represented, and I felt like it was finished."